hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

   via `EntityListener.onContract(contract)`
 - Add logic to create a `ContractResult` and `ContractLog` domain objects in the contract create and contract call transaction handlers and notify via `EntityListener.onContractResult(contractResult)`.
+- Add logic to `SqlEntityListener` to batch insert `Contract` and `ContractLog`.
+- Implement a generic custom `UpsertQueryGenerator` that generates the insert query entirely from annotations on the `Contract` domain object.
 - Remove logic specific to contracts in `EntityRecordItemListener`

-### Upsert

-Implement a generic custom `UpsertQueryGenerator` that generates the insert query entirely from annotations on the `Contract` domain object.

 ## REST API